Solar Payback Calculator 2026

 What is the average solar payback period in the US?

 The average solar payback period in the US ranges from 6 to 12 years, depending on your state, electricity rate, and system cost.
 States with high electricity rates like California (32 cents/kWh), Hawaii (43 cents/kWh), Massachusetts (28 cents/kWh), and Connecticut (27 cents/kWh) typically see payback in 5-8 years.
 States with lower rates like Idaho, Washington, and North Dakota may take 12-18 years.
-The 30% federal tax credit (ITC) significantly shortens payback for all states.
+Note: the federal residential ITC (Section 25D) was repealed in early 2026; payback now depends on state-level incentives and electricity savings only.

 Does adding a battery affect my solar payback period?

 Yes, adding a battery typically extends the payback period by 2-5 years because batteries add $8,000-$15,000 to the system cost while providing limited additional savings for grid-connected homes.
-However, batteries qualify for the 30% federal tax credit and can save money in states with time-of-use rates (like California) by storing cheap solar energy and using it during expensive peak hours.
+However, batteries previously qualified for the 30% federal residential ITC (Section 25D, repealed Q1 2026); they can save money in states with time-of-use rates (like California) by storing cheap solar energy and using it during expensive peak hours.
 For off-grid homes or areas with frequent outages, batteries provide essential value beyond pure financial payback.

-How does the 30% federal tax credit affect payback?
+Is the 30% federal tax credit still available in 2026?

 Related Resources